TCitH- and VOLEitH-based Signatures from Restricted Decoding: TCitH and VOLEitH frameworks

-Then the resulting signature scheme is \EUFCMA-secure~\cite{NISTPQC-ADD-R2:MQOM24}.
 Signatures are of the form $\sign = (\signsym, \signwit,\signrel)$, where $\signwit$ corresponds to the witness, $\signrel$ to the OWF $\RelPolyOnly$, and $\signsym$ to the VC scheme.
 The components' sizes\footnote{In general, the sizes depend on the specific instantiation of the VC scheme~\cite{EC:GYWZXZ23}, and optimizations not described here can be applied.
 The formulas given follow~\cite{NISTPQC-ADD-R2:MQOM24}, to which we refer the reader for further details.} are given by

 \end{property}